NeoChen1024/Brainfunk/README.md

 # Brainfunk
 ## Neo_Chen's Simple Brainfuck Interpreter
 ### Passed all the tests
-This is a simple speed-orientated interpreter, it don't have any fancy things like Byte Code (currently), and dynamic memory allocation.
+Brainfunk is a simple speed-orientated interpreter, it don't have any fancy things like Byte Code (currently), and dynamic memory allocation.
+And VisualBrainfunk is just like Brainfunk, but with ncurses based UI and Visualization.
 It has some simple array bounds checking, so normally it won't coredumps.

 ## Usage: